isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_create.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Create a mutable BPF cpumask.
+Create a mutable BPF CPU-mask.

 ## Definition

-Allocates a cpumask that can be queried, mutated, acquired, and released by a BPF program.
-The cpumask returned by this function must either be embedded in a map as a kptr, or freed with [`bpf_cpumask_release()`](bpf_cpumask_release.md).
+Allocates a CPU-mask that can be queried, mutated, acquired, and released by a BPF program.
+The CPU-mask returned by this function must either be embedded in a map as a kptr, or freed with [`bpf_cpumask_release()`](bpf_cpumask_release.md).

 `bpf_cpumask_create()` allocates memory using the BPF memory allocator, and